-Yes, you can use a CMF Award to finance/support manufactured housing.
-For the purposes of CMF, manufacturing housing is considered Single-family housing and a Homeownership activity.
-Classified as Single-Family housing, the purchase price of the manufactured home may in no event exceed 95 percent of the median sales price as used in the HOME Program.
+Yes.
+CMF Award funds may be used to finance/support manufactured housing.
+For the purposes of CMF, manufacturing housing is considered Single-family housing and generally is a Homeownership activity.
+Classified as Single-Family housing, the purchase price of the manufactured home may in no event exceed 95% of the median sales price as used in the HOME Program.